What We Do

 Our basic inspection service package is compliant with the conditions as set forth in the N.J.A.C.
-New Jersey home inspection law.
+Jacksonville home inspection law.
 The home inspection will cover all accessible areas and is limited to visual observations.
 Pricing usually starts at $250 to $275 for the structural part of the inspection, depending on the style and age of home.
 A termite inspection and radon analysis is offered with the basic home inspection package.
 We inspect Single family homes, Multi-Family dwellings, Condominiums and Townhouses and Business properties.
 Call for a quote.

 What’s Included in the Home Inpection: Over 450 items that cover the following areas: